Speaking to a healthcare professional about your psychological health can be intimidating, triggering, and overwhelming.

 - Physical and emotional symptoms

-- The medications, therapies, and lifestyle changes you’ve tried
+- Medications, therapies, and lifestyle changes you’ve tried

 - Any drug or alcohol use